-The purpose of this assessment is to determine the nutritional and health need, and the health risk to Australian and New Zealand populations, associated with the addition of 24 vitamins and minerals to formulated beverages (FB) as requested by the Applicant.
+The purpose of this assessment is to determine the nutritional and health need, and the health risk to Australian and New Zealand populations, associated with the addition of 24 vitamins and minerals to formulated beverages as requested by the Applicant.
+Although the range of vitamins and minerals has been reduced at Final Assessment as a result of the applicant's revised application, this report provides the rationale for the decision making about the original 24 vitamins and minerals.
+This means that the outcomes described in this report may not be fully described in the body of the Final Assessment Report.

-FSANZ has conducted this nutrition assessment in accordance with its primary objectives as stated in the Food Standards Australia New Zealand Act 1991 (the FSANZ Act), which are also reflected in the high order principles of the Policy Guideline "Fortification of Food with Vitamins and Minerals" (the Policy Guideline):
+FSANZ has conducted this nutrition assessment in accordance with its primary objectives as stated in the Food Standards Australia New Zealand Act 1991 (the FSANZ Act), which are also reflected in the high order principles of the Policy Guideline 'Fortification of Food with Vitamins and Minerals' (the Policy Guideline):